-59. Executive Committee Conclusions are used by UNHCR in exercising its supervisory responsibility.
+52. Executive Committee Conclusions are used by UNHCR in exercising its supervisory responsibility.
 The following sections provide specific examples of such use in several different contexts: commenting on draft legislation and Directives, intervening in court cases and providing written advisory opinions.
 The worth of the ExCom Conclusions in relation to UNHCR's supervisory functions vis-à-vis signatory States has been pointed out by the Canadian Federal Court of Appeal:

 [I]n Article 35 of the [Refugee] Convention the signatory states undertake to cooperate with the Office of the United Nations High Commissioner for Refugees (UNHCR) in the performance of its functions and, in particular, to facilitate the discharge of its duty of supervising the application of the Convention.
-Accordingly, considerable weight should be given to the recommendation of the Executive committee of the High Commissioner's Program on issues relating to refugee determination and protection that are designed to go some way to fill the procedural void in the Convention itself.38
+Accordingly, considerable weight should be given to the recommendation of the Executive committee of the High Commissioner's Program on issues relating to refugee determination and protection that are designed to so some way to fill the procedural void in the Convention itself.39

-60. As the noted legal scholar Hathaway points out,39, these Conclusions, while not matters of law, represent standards that have strong political authority as consensus resolutions of a formal body of government representatives expressly responsible for "providing guidance and forging consensus on vital protection policies and practices" (ExCom Conclusion, No. 81 (1997)).
+53. As the noted legal scholar Hathaway points out,40, these Conclusions, while not matters of law, represent standards that have strong political authority as consensus resolutions of a formal body of government representatives expressly responsible for "providing guidance and forging consensus on vital protection policies and practices" (ExCom Conclusion, No. 81 (1997)).

-(b) UNHCR's Comments on Draft Legislation and Directives
+(ii) UNHCR's Comments on Draft Legislation and Directives

-61. As part of its supervisory function, UNHCR often submits comments on both regional and national legislation.
+54. As part of its supervisory function, UNHCR often submits comments on both regional and national legislation.
 In relation to regional legislation, UNHCR actively contributes to the EU harmonization process by providing detailed policy and legal comments on its draft texts.
-40 For example, in 2005 UNHCR provided comments on a 2004 Proposal for a Council Directive on Minimum Standards for Procedures in Member States for Granting and Withdrawing Refugee Status, which made extensive references to ExCom Conclusions in expressing UNHCR's concerns.
-41 However, a 2006 information note from the European Council on Refugees and Exiles made clear that UNHCR's recommendations were not taken into account.
-42 More recently, UNHCR made reference to several ExCom Conclusions in its Response to the European Commission's Green Paper on the Future Common European Asylum System, September 2007.
+For example, in 2005 UNHCR provided comments on a 2004 Proposal for a Council Directive on Minimum Standards for Procedures in Member States for Granting and Withdrawing Refugee Status, which made extensive references to ExCom Conclusions in expressing UNHCR's concerns.
+However, a 2006 information note from the European Council on Refugees and Exiles made clear that UNHCR's recommendations were not taken into account.
+More recently, UNHCR made reference to several ExCom Conclusions in its Response to the European Commission's Green Paper on the Future Common European Asylum System, September 2007.
+In regard to national legislation, UNHCR is often involved in both drafting new legislation and commenting on proposed amendments to existing legislation.
+For example, in 2007 UNHCR in Bosnia and Herzegovina